Becoming a Resident

 Cost of Staying at the Abbey

-When planning for your stay as a resident at Gampo Abbey you need to consider three different types of costs — the monthly resident's fee, program fees for shedra and house teachings, and personal living expenses.
+When planning for your stay as a resident at Gampo Abbey you need to consider two different types of costs — the resident's program fee, and personal living expenses.

 Personal Living Expenses: You should also budget for any additional expenses like purchases from the Abbey bookstore, stamps, long distance calls, or personal items like toiletries that can be purchased through the bi-weekly town trips.